Gary-Community-Ventures/csp-frontend/README.md

-# Frontend Template
+# Lala Childcare

-This project is a frontend template built with the following technologies:
+This project is a frontend project built with the following technologies:

 ## Tech Stack